 Dogs & Other Pets

 One dog is welcome and a second dog may be considered on request with a charge of £35 per dog.
 Dogs must be kept off the furniture and out of the bedroom.
 Cats are not permitted.

 All bed linen is the highest quality 100% Egyptian cotton.
-Luxurious towels are provided for all guests.
-Detachable grab rails are available on request.
+Towels are provided for all guests.
 A hairdryer is provided.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available at the property but please note this can be slow and intermittent due to the rural location.
 Mobile coverage is good on most networks.
 There is a landline available which can be used for incoming calls or emergency outgoing calls.

 North Lodge has oil central heating in addition to the open fire in the sitting room.
 An ample supply of logs is provided.
 Additional logs can be purchased from local service stations in Coldstream or Berwick-upon-Tweed.

 Fishing on site